The Lights Are ON In Lone Pine!

 - Many stores are offering call-ahead curbside service and the ability to shop local online

-Lone Pine Restaurants – are OPEN Dining Al Fresco
+Lone Pine Restaurants – are now OPEN

-- Restaurants are open for outdoor dining
+- Restaurants are open for indoor and outdoor dining

 - Masks are mandatory for all staff